-In addition to seeking feedback from our stakeholders about our corporate responsibility report each year, we also offer interested parties the opportunity to communicate with the Board of Directors by sending a letter directed to the Board of Directors, nonemployee directors or specified individual directors, addressed to: Brian D. Johnson, Vice President and Corporate Secretary, 1 Hormel Place, Austin, MN 55912.
-All communications, whether signed or anonymous, will be directed to the lead director or the chair of one of the committees based on the subject matter of the communication, or to the nonemployee directors or the specified directors, if so addressed.
-This information can be found on page 10 of the 2013 Proxy Statement.
+In addition to seeking feedback from our stakeholders about our corporate responsibility report each year, we also offer interested parties the opportunity to communicate with the Board of Directors by sending a letter directed to the Board of Directors, non-employee directors or specified individual directors, addressed to: Brian D. Johnson, Vice President and Corporate Secretary, 1 Hormel Place, Austin, MN 55912.
+All communications, whether signed or anonymous, will be directed to the lead director or the chair of one of the committees based on the subject matter of the communication, or to the non-employee directors or the specified directors, if so addressed.
+This information can be found in the 2015 Proxy Statement.

 Supported by the Board of Directors, the Enterprise Risk Management (ERM) initiative at Hormel Foods aims to examine and manage potential risks to the company.
 ERM risk teams meet throughout the year to identify, measure and mitigate key risks across the company.
 ERM teams continually reassess risks to document changes to risk exposures, look for new and emerging risks and provide regular updates to senior management.

 ERM teams have developed strategic plans to mitigate the risks identified.
 Please see our Annual Report for additional information.